tools·By Seb Mallory·

 Best auth tools for founders in 2026 — time to implement, magic link support, pricing per MAU, and what to use depending on your stack.

 Auth is one of those things that sounds like a weekend project and turns into a month of debugging edge cases.
+Session handling, token refresh, OAuth redirect flows, edge cases around expired magic links, concurrent session invalidation — every one of these is a known problem with a known solution, and yet founders keep rebuilding them from scratch.
 The right tool depends on your stack and how much time you want to spend on it.
-Here's the realistic breakdown.
+Here is the realistic breakdown, with clear verdicts for each situation.

-One thing to validate before choosing: check whether your auth tool supports magic links (passwordless email login).
-User conversion rates on magic links are consistently higher than password-based flows for SaaS products.
-All the tools above support it except Lucia (which you'd build yourself).
+One thing to validate before you finalize any choice: confirm whether the tool supports magic links (passwordless email login).
+Conversion rates from magic link flows are consistently higher than password-based flows for SaaS products — users do not have to remember a password, and the friction of the signup step is lower.
+All the tools covered above support magic links except Lucia, where you would build the flow yourself using the session primitives Lucia provides.

 Built something?
 Submit your product to LaunchBuff → — free listing + fortnightly tournament.